Mark Hamill hung out with Guardians of the Galaxy 3 director James Gunn - and our imaginations are running wild

 Could Mark Hamill be joining Guardians of the Galaxy 3?

-Avengers: Infinity War be damned – the greatest cross-over event of all-time could well be in the offing after Mark Hamill shared the news on Twitter that his long-discussed meeting with Guardians of the Galaxy 3 director James Gunn finally took place on Sunday.
+Avengers: Infinity War be damned – the most ambitious cross-over event of all-time could well be in the offing after Mark Hamill shared the news on Twitter that his long-discussed meeting with Guardians of the Galaxy 3 director James Gunn finally took place on Sunday.

 - Harrison Ford is digitally inserted into the new Han Solo trailer